chriseppstein/pack-mule/README.markdown

 Pack Mule
 =========

-Pack Mule give you the facilities you need to run your code for hours or seconds in parallel across your cluster of Beanstalk workers.
+Pack Mule is a Ruby on Rails plugin that gives you the facilities you need to run your code for hours or seconds in parallel across your cluster of Beanstalk workers.
 You can monitor the progress, coordinate tasks, and get results back when they complete.

 Usage Example
 -------------